-- Diet drinks are everywhere so I didn’t ask “Is diet pop bad?”
+- Diet drinks are everywhere so I assumed they’re good for you

 Find out why diet soda makes you eat more, store fat and burn fewer calories.

 I drank diet pop for 10 years.
 Trying to give it up got preoccupying.
-Along with the nutritious benefits I missed out on (had I been drinking a healthy alternative) I wasted other opportunities.
+Along with the healthy benefits I missed out on (had I been drinking milk or water) I wasted other opportunities.
 I could have spent my time, energy and resources on other pursuits; ones that are much more interesting.
 I wanted to write this post because quitting got a lot easier when I finally understood why YES is the answer to “Is diet pop bad?”